Overview

 Unquantified Sentiment & Trends

-Without robust analysis, it was difficult to quantify overall user sentiment, track its evolution over time, or identify statistically significant trends versus anecdotal noise.
+Without robust analysis, it was difficult to quantify overall user sentiment and satisfaction, track their evolution over time, or identify statistically significant trends versus anecdotal noise.

 Reactive & Slow Insight Generation